Legs Hearts Minds

 Commentaires

-“This is the truest book about sports fandom that has or ever will be written.
+“This is the truest book about sports fandom that has been or ever will be written.
 But that’s an almost incidental byproduct, so much narrative exhaust, of a story that is so much bigger.
 So much more universal.
 This is a book about being a human being on planet Earth.”—Wright Thompson, author of The Cost of These Dreams

 Aucun commentaire pour le moment